 In the Poultry show, we always have a wide variety of species and breeds which includes Chickens, Ducks, Pheasants, Pigeons, Turkeys, Geese, Peafowl and Doves.
 Don't forget the Poultry Showmanship!
 Go to the Poultry page for more information.

 The majority of the prizes as well as the general upkeep and maintenance of the cages all come from generous donors throughout the county.
-If you would like to donate toward the puchase of building materials, or to offset the cost of ribbons and prizes, please contact Jeff Fell, Poultry and Rabbit Superintendant.
+If you would like to donate toward the purchase of building materials, or to offset the cost of ribbons and prizes, please contact Tasha Donaldson, Poultry and Rabbit Superintendent.

 BUYER AND PERSONAL PHOTOGRAPHS